retoocs007/JavaSysMonitor/README.md

 In the ```Homepage``` folder there is ```services.yaml``` example how to configure Custom API widget with this service.
 Change IP and port accordingly.

+### Running on Debian systems
 Example how to run on Debian in the background:
 > nohup java -jar JavaSysMonitor.war > JavaSysMonitor.log 2>&1 &

+Don't forget to rotate logs or restart service once in a while.
+Or if you don't need logging you can exclude that part from the command:

+> nohup java -jar JavaSysMonitor.war 2>&1 &

+### Other
-Potentially it can be used for getting system information of other PCs (Windows, macOS (not tested), VMs) and display it in Homepage.
+Potentially this service can be used for getting system information of other PCs (Windows, macOS (not tested), VMs) and display it in Homepage.